-However, if it is not possible or reasonable to get to a network provider, we will cover urgently needed care you get from an out-of-network provider.
+However, if it is not possible or reasonable to get to a network provider, given your time, place, or circumstances, we will cover urgently needed care you get from an out-of-network provider.

 To access urgently needed services, you should go to the nearest urgent care center that is open.
-If you are seeking urgent care in our service area, you should look in the Provider and Pharmacy Directory for a listing of the urgent care centers in your plan's network or visit mmp.buckeyehealthplan.com.
+If you are seeking urgent care in our service area, you should look in the Provider and Pharmacy Directory for a listing of the urgent care centers in your plan's network or visit mmp.buckeyehealthplan.com/benefits/find-a-doctor-or-pharmacy.html